 - Minimizes the appearance of fine lines and wrinkles

-- Fades away the hyperpigmentation
+1. Fades away hyperpigmentation

-- Boosts the natural radiance of the skin
+4. Boosts the natural radiance of skin

-Salicylic acid is a beta-hydroxy acid (BHA), obtained from willow tree bark and wintergreen leaves.
+Salicylic acid is a beta-hydroxy acid (BHA), mostly obtained from willow tree bark and wintergreen leaves.
 This oil-soluble ingredient penetrates into the deeper layers of skin and helps to clean the clogged pores.
 Hence, it prevents the clogging of pores, which in turn makes it an ideal ingredient for acne prone skin.
 In addition, salicylic acid possesses anti-inflammatory and antimicrobial properties, which reduce the risk of acne flare-ups.

 Works best for

-- Provides relief from inflammation and redness
+- Soothes inflammation and redness

 Being a comedolytic agent beta hydroxy acid (BHAs) inhibits the formation of blackheads and whiteheads, which may further turn into pimples.